KQMATH/moodle-qtype_shortmath/README.md

 ## What is it?
 The plugin is based on the short answer question type, but the students enter their response in a maths editor.
-The studen interface is WYSIWYG (what you see is what you get).
+The student interface is WYSIWYG (what you see is what you get).

 The editor interface is provided by MathQuill, which produces LaTeX